(Note: Prices in effect from September 23-30, 2025 at all four Oliver’s Market locations.)

 We are grateful for our partnership with the FEED Cooperative and all the amazing local farms they have introduced us to.
 Thanks to their efforts, we now carry produce from more small, local farms than ever before!

-Here are a couple of FEED Cooperative member farms we are featuring this week:
+Here are the FEED Cooperative member farms we are featuring this week, along with what we are sourcing from them:

 No comments yet.
 Add the first comment